algorandfoundation/docs/docs/get-started/dapps/reach.md

 ## The frontend and backend files that compose the Reach dApp.

-Copy these two files if not done already, into your  `~/reach/auction folder. `

 [index.rsh](https://github.com/algorand/reach-auction/blob/main/index.rsh)  is the Backend which provides the implementation of the solution in.
 It also determines what is published to the blockchain and how.
 It also defines the interfaces to the frontend.

 [index.mjs](https://github.com/algorand/reach-auction/blob/main/index.mjs) is the Frontend provides a User Interface including prompts and a web and/or mobile app  frontend.
 It creates accounts and provides the logic of `interact` methods.

 # The dApp

-A build folder is created in your project by the Reach compiler when using `./`reach run`. `
+A build folder is created in your project by the Reach compiler when using

+`./reach run`

 This folder contains a file called `index.main.mjs`.
 The file contains an asynchronous function for each participant.
 For example, if a Reach program contains a participant named 'Alice' in the Reach.App, then the JavaScript backend will include a function named Alice (i.e. backend.Alice).
 The Promise returned by these functions is resolved when the Reach program terminates (i.e. reaches exit();).